bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 [^5]: The full definition is: "from 4314 and a probable derivative of 2965 (meaning to kiss, like a dog licking his master’s hand); to fawn or crouch to, i.e. (literally or figuratively) prostrate oneself in homage (do reverence to, adore): — worship."
-Strong's Greek Dictionary of the New Testament, paragraph 1.
+Strong's Greek Dictionary of the New Testament.

+[^6]: ψάλλω psallo, psal´-lo; probably strengthened from ψάω psao (to rub or touch the surface; compare 5597); to twitch or twang, i.e. to play on a stringed instrument (celebrate the divine worship with music and accompanying odes).
+Strong's Greek Dictionary of the New Testament